New: ScrapingBee CLI – powerful web scraping, from your command line Try it now

 Market and Trend Research

 Businesses can track visual trends in fashion, design, or consumer products by analyzing Google Images results.
+To understand how interest in those styles changes over time, you can pair this with our Google Trends API.
 This reveals what visual styles are popular and how they evolve over time:

 def analyze_visual_trends(product_category, time_periods):